- August 8, 2021

 The use of the internet with ever-increasing online activities makes digital security indispensable.
-Whether we operate privately from our closet or remotely as digital nomads the need to fix security loopholes cannot be overemphasized.
+Whether we operate privately from our closet or remotely as digital nomads, the need to fix security loopholes cannot be overemphasized.
 Technological innovations have transcended generations.

 Who is a Digital Nomad?

 In fact, research has shown that a greater percentage of employees work remotely in many contemporary societies.
 Digital nomads have the freedom to work at their own pace.
-All that you require is a smartphone or a laptop with an internet connection.
-With this he or she is set to go online, operating many miles away from office or home.
+All you require is a smartphone or a laptop with an internet connection.
+With this, he or she is set to go online, operating many miles away from the office or home.
 However, the benefits or privileges which are enjoyed by digital nomads, are paid for by the security hazards which they face.

 What are the Security Hazards for Digital Nomads?